manicminer/gitlab-migrator/README.md

 ## Installing

 Download the [latest release](https://github.com/manicminer/gitlab-migrator/releases/latest) for your platform & architecture.
 Alternatively,

 ```
 go install github.com/manicminer/gitlab-migrator
 ```

-or download the most appropriate binary for your OS & platform from the [latest release](https://github.com/manicminer/gitlab-migrator/releases/latest).

 Golang 1.23 was used, you may have luck with earlier releases.